-Lahey Hospital & Medical Center’s Fragility Fracture Bone Health Program has been recognized as a Star Performer by the American Orthopaedic Association and is listed in US News and World Report for 2016 for its success in treating and preventing bone fractures.
+Lahey Hospital & Medical Center’s Fragility Fracture Liaison Service has been recognized as a Star Performer by the American Orthopaedic Association and is listed in US News and World Report for 2016 for its success in treating and preventing bone fractures.

 Lahey developed a comprehensive fragility fracture program in 2012 to optimize the outcomes of people recovering from fractures, particularly older patients.
 The program brings together experts in orthopaedic surgery, hospital medicine, anesthesiology, physical and occupational therapy, case management, and others to offer a personalized treatment plan to patients who have broken a hip or femur.

 “Our goal was to develop a pathway to best manage these patients,” said Andrew Marcantonio, DO, MBA, Lahey’s Chief of Bone Health.
 “Since our program went into effect, we’ve seen a decrease in door-to-surgery time for hip fracture patients, decreased length of hospital stay and decreased readmission rates, which shows that we’re taking even better care of our patients.
 We’re doing more on the prevention side.”

 The American Orthopaedic Association (AOA) recognizes that outstanding hospitals don't simply treat fragility fractures – their goal is to prevent fractures from happening again.
 Lahey was among 72 participating institutions nationwide that received Star Performer recognition.
 In order to be recognized, an organization must achieve a 75% or higher compliance rate on at least 5 of 10 fragility fracture prevention measures.

 Lahey also has been awarded premiere certification from the International Geriatric Fracture Society (IGFS) for excellent care of fractures in the elderly.
 Lahey was only the sixth hospital in the U.S. to achieve this designation and the first in New England.